 4) Reach out to the Department Chair, Dr. Jenny Ekern, with information about the internship site so that the Department Chair can generate a contract for the internship site to sign.
 Getting an early start is important, as the contracting process may require weeks to complete.

 Not all internship opportunities are posted online.
 Research employer websites and call directly even if you don’t see anything posted.
-When you reach out, introduce yourself as a Rasmussen College student (provide anticipated graduation date) and let him/her know what you are requesting.
+When you reach out, introduce yourself as a Rasmussen University student (provide anticipated graduation date) and let them know what you are requesting.